SitiFatimah0403/SitiFatimah0403/README.md

 ☁️ AI enthusiast
 📊 Loves building dashboards (Power BI & Sheets)
 🎮 Trying to develop more games hihi (Phaser.js)
-🧠 Constantly learning — I believe in improving 1% every day
+🧠 Constantly learning, I believe in improving 1% every day
 💼 Balancing uni, projects, and learning new tech for my future career
 🏃‍♀️ Usually goes for a run or a simple brisk walk around 5 PM to refresh my mind
 💛 Easily excited by new features, aesthetics, and anything creative